-Children in this country now receive an estimated 200 million vaccine doses annually, according to the Centers for Disease Control and Prevention (CDC).
-The recommended immunization schedule for children has grown both in number and complexity in recent years, causing parental uncertainty over which vaccines are necessary as well as increased concern over safety.
-Meanwhile, health experts are trying to reassure parents that the added vaccinations are safe and essential to children’s wellbeing.
+Children in this country receive an estimated 200 million vaccine doses annually, according to the Centers for Disease Control and Prevention (CDC).
+The recommended immunization schedule for children has grown both in number and complexity in recent years.
+Meanwhile, health experts reassure parents that the added vaccinations are safe and essential to children’s wellbeing.

 “We do have more immunizations than we used to, and from my perspective that is a great thing.
 Now we can prevent diseases that we used to not be able to prevent,” says Dr. Melinda Wharton, deputy director of the CDC’s National Center for Immunization and Respiratory Disease.

 Infants and young children, who are most vulnerable to contagious and potentially deadly diseases such as diphtheria and pertussis (whooping cough), receive vaccinations early.
-And a lot of them.
 In the first 15 months of life, children may receive up to 25 shots, including five new vaccines that have been introduced to the children’s immunization schedule since 1995: varicella (chickenpox); rotavirus (diarrheal disease); hepatitis A; pneumococcal (pneumonia); and influenza (flu).